School of Business

 - Bachelor of Science, Aviation Management

 Every business major completes an internship as a graduation requirement.
-This practical, hands-on work experience strengthens resumes and confirms career interests, and often leads to full-time jobs.
-Most internships are paid at an average rate of around $15/ hour.
-Students can also earn up to four units of academic credit.
-A majority of internships are completed in the summer but some local internships are completed during the school year.
+This practical, hands-on work experience strengthens resumes, confirms career interests, and often leads to full-time jobs.
+Most internships are well paid and students can earn up to four units of academic credit.
+A majority of internships are completed in the summer but some internships occur during the school year as well.

-Internships are available in accounting, finance, management, and marketing at a variety of organizations including Fortune 500 corporations, local small businesses, hospitals, federal/state governments, and nonprofits.
-Recent internship placements include Disney, 21st Century Fox, Nike, Key Technology, Baker Boyer Bank, Washington State Legislature . . . and a variety of other businesses and nonprofits.
+Internships are available in accounting, finance, information systems, law, management, marketing, law, and general business operations at a variety of organizations, including Fortune 500 corporations, local small businesses, hospitals, federal/state governments, and other nonprofits.
+Recent internship placements include Disney, 21st Century Fox, U.S. Senate, Nike, Key Technology, Baker Boyer Bank, AdventHealth, Deloitte, GC Auditing Service, Washington State Legislature . . . and at many small business and nonprofits.

 Graduates have been employed in a variety of organizations, such as: